 Regular Structures Typical energy-efficient processors devote a large fraction of die area to structures with very regular slack distributions, such as caches and register files.
 These structures typically have high returns in terms of energy efficiency (performance/watt) during correct operation.
-For example, 75-80% of the critical paths in the Alpha EV7 reside in the L1 caches and register files (Figure 7) [21].
+For example, 75-80% of the critical paths in the Alpha EV7 reside in the L1 caches and register files (Figure 7) [Pan et al. 2009].